Landmarks of Hoboken, New Jersey: Stevens Park & Little League Field

 Stevens Park & Little League Field is between Hudson Street and Sinatra Drive, from 4th to 5th Streets.
 Originally Hudson Square, the park was renamed in 1955 in honor of the Stevens family who donated the land.

-There is also a exposed section of serpentine rock in the southern portion of the park.
+There is also an exposed section of serpentine rock in the southern portion of the park.
 In the central section of the park is a dog run.
 Also, in the western part of the park are two Dahlgren guns (from the USS Portsmouth) facing west towards the St. Peter & Paul Church's cafeteria.

 Elysian Park

 Elysian Park is a small park in Hoboken that is the last remnant of the Elysian Fields.
-Located on Hudson Street, between 19th and 11th Street, Elysian Park has two play areas, a basketball court, a sprinkler, a dog run and rest rooms.
+Located on Hudson Street, between 9th and 11th Street, Elysian Park has two play areas, a basketball court, a sprinkler, a dog run and rest rooms.
 The northern end of prestigious Castle Point Terrace ends at the park.
 Part of the 1954 film On The Waterfront was filmed there.